-5.6.2.1 The England Senior Championships will have a two (2) stage qualification process:

-Stage 1 - Lifters must achieve a minimum qualification standard to become eligible for the event.
-Stage 2 - The defending Champion, and the 15 highest ranked eligible lifters will be offered a place in the championship.

-5.6.2.2 Stage 1 and 2 must both be completed within the published qualification period.

-5.6.2.3 If a lifter declines their place in the competition the place will be offered to the next eligible lifter.

-5.6.2.4 There will be a maximum of sixteen (16) athletes in each bodyweight category.

-5.6.2.5 The BWL rankings list will be the only recognised rankings list for allocating places to compete in the England Senior Championships.

-5.6.2.6 Lifters may not move bodyweight category after being allocated a competition place at the England Senior Championships.
+- 5.6.2.1 The England Senior Championships will have a two (2) stage qualification process: - Stage 1 Athletes must achieve a minimum qualification standard to become eligible for the event. - Stage 2 The highest ranked eligible athletes will be offered a place in the championship.
+The number of those invited will vary depending on current standards. - 5.6.2.2 Stage 1 and 2 must both be completed within the published qualification period. - 5.6.2.3 In the case of unused quota places and in accordance with the field size of the bodyweight category, other qualified lifters will have the opportunity to enter the England Championships via Sport 80.
+This will be determined on a first-come, first-served basis irrespective of the England ranking but subject to the minimum standard of the respective bodyweight category. - 5.6.2.4 The BWL rankings list will be the only recognised rankings list for allocating places to compete in the England Senior Championships. - 5.6.2.5 Athletes may not move bodyweight category after being allocated a competition place at the England Senior Championships. - 5.6.2.6 No changes may be made to the declared entry total after the final verification meeting, which will take place no later than 10 days out from the first day of competition.

+5.6.2.7 BWL reserves the right to give special designation to events taking places outside the qualification window to be included in the qualification process.